jaimergp/msc-bioinformatics-thesis/contents/appendix_a.rst

           type: hbonds
           weight: 1.0

 The only possible draw-back is that YAML, like Python, has meaningful indentation.
 This is particularly important in the list of objectives, which is actually a dictionary whose only value is a list (hence the hyphens) of sub-dictionaries.
-If the indentation is not respected, the parsing won't succeed.
+If the indentation is not respected, the parsing wo not succeed.